tzcoolman/DSCN/README.md

 a_file.
 A tumor-tissue **expression profile**.
 It can be sequencing data or array expression data.

 b_file.
 A tumor vs normal tissue **fold change (FC)** profile **Fold change is a value between 0 and positive infinity.
-It can not be log-fold-change (logFC). logFC would have negative value that would generate negative eigen-value and result in failure of the spectral clustering.**
+It can not be log-fold-change (logFC). logFC would have negative value that would generate negative [eigen-value](https://en.wikipedia.org/wiki/Eigenvalues_and_eigenvectors) and result in failure of the spectral clustering[1].**

 c_file.
 A cell-line **expression profile**.
 It can be sequencing data or array expression data.